OshoPython/dorgez.github.io/_posts/2025-01-25-autohotkey.md

 AutoHotkey is an incredible tool that can supercharge your workflow.
 This guide just scratches the surface.
 Experiment with these scripts, tweak them, and soon you'll be automating your tasks like a pro!

 # GUI for download
+you can download a GUI i created in my Ko-Fi link below~

-download it for free or leave a tip if you find this tool useful enjoy
+its free or you can leave tip if you find this tool useful for you :smile: enjoy!

 Ko-Fi: [DOWNLOAD HERE](https://ko-fi.com/s/2a91c21686)